UNMECE231Fall2021/homework-1/README.md

         rm *.o
         rm executable_name

+# YOU WILL NOT WRITE ANY C CODE IN THIS HOMEWORK!

 ## FnPointers

 You will create a Makefile to compile the file in the `FnPointers` folder.
 The name of the executable must be `test_pointer`.